ECCC-ASTD-MRD/MIDAS-src/src/README.md

 and the binaries won't be properly named.
 Such that when you recompile a program after a modification it will keep the former name and a `make install` would overwrite the other binary in `${MIDAS_COMPILE_DIR_MAIN}/midas_abs`.
-This could in turn confuse maestro who will be looking for the programmed properly suffixed.
+This could in turn confuse maestro who will be looking for the program properly suffixed.
 This is a pending issue for the incremental build approach that you have to be careful with.